 Where Does 'Blanquette de Veau' Come From?

-It's not until 1867 that chef Jules Gouffé states that a Blanquette uses raw white meats, boiled in a fragrant stock and thickened with a roux (On Va Déguster La France by François-Régis Gaudry).
+It wasn't until 1867 that chef Jules Gouffé stated (in On Va Déguster La France by François-Régis Gaudry), that "A Blanquette uses raw white meats, boiled in a fragrant stock and thickened with a roux".

 What type of meat is Veau?

-Veau is French for veal, which is a particularly popular meat in France (and Italy).
+Veau is French for veal, a popular meat in France (and Italy).

-How to Make a Popular French Blanquette de Veau
+How to Make a French Blanquette de Veau: Key Tips

 For more on their varieties and how to cook them,